Making your real Christmas tree last through the holidays

 Photo 2.
 Re-cut the base of the tree before putting it in the tree stand to help the tree resume water uptake.
 Photo by Bert Cregg, MSU.

-Be sure to replace the water that is used each day and don’t allow the stand to dry out.
-Do not add sugar, aspirin, bleach or floral preservatives to the water; plain tap water is all that is needed to keep your tree fresh.
+Be sure to replace the water that the tree has used each day and don’t allow the stand or cut tree end to dry out.
+You do not need to add any extra supplements to the water.
+Do not add sugar, aspirin, bleach or floral preservatives.
+Research has shown plain tap water is all that is needed to keep your tree fresh.

 More information on selecting and caring for your Christmas tree from MSU Extension